Jeremiah 1:1, 4-10

 The theory of evolution has again emerged as a topic of conversation, and disagreement.
 There are those who revive an older position that evolution establishes the autonomy of our universe, and its capacity to self-beget and self-develop without any divine help.

-But there are others committed to evolutionary theory (or hypothesis), and who see in it added commendation of the power and wisdom of God Who has subtly embedded within the universe His own design, as an unfolding witness to His sublime grandeur.
-How clever God is, to work in so unobtrusive a manner!
+In studying the chapter in this scripture Ghostwriter came to the conclusion that there are others committed to evolutionary theory (or hypothesis) who see in it additional praise for the power and wisdom of God, who subtly embedded His own design in the universe as an unfolding witness to His sublime greatness.
+How clever God is to work so discreetly!

 The prophet Jeremiah, in today’s reading, apparently thought himself as very unpromising material for God’s plans.
 If God thought that he, Jeremiah, could develop into a promising spokesperson for Him, by dint of his own unaided powers, then God was sadly mistaken.
 But wait!
 God had no such idea.
 For He had planted deep within the prophet His own divine call and planned for it to evolve into a great prophetic voice!
 Not to worry, Jeremiah would witness handsomely to God.